algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 Explains the setup of the central game manager system.

+As we create new nodes and scripts, the game grows more in complexity, and we need a more robust solution to handle properly Dilemma's main mechanics and systems.

+For that, we create a node named "Core" to handle the core elements, such as the data loading or the declaration of global variables.
+Here, we will create a GameManager.gd script to handles the main logic of our game.

+[Insert GameManager.gd picture]

+In fact, the game is attribuated of several states:
+ - Start state: the game has just been launched, showing the main Menu which incite the player to select "New game" to play.
+By default, the game manager has this state when it's launched through the _Ready() function.
+ - Intro state: after selecting "New Game", the game plays an initial cutscene showcasing the story and allowing the player to understand the plot.
+ - Select state: once the first cutscene finished playing, the player will be introduced to the world map.
+Then, he will have to decide which home country he has to choose and confirm before starting to play the actual game.
+ - Play state: the main state of our game manager where most of the scripts are connected with.
+ The player finds himself in his control room, obtain his initial amount of income, and has access the world map and the other menus allowing him to manage the Economy and the Pollution.
+ He can decide to go to the next turn once he finished his limited actions, and the game progresses trough the different events and player's choices, but the game manager is still in "Player state" until the game reaches the 50th turn.
+ - Ending state: When the turn 50 is over, the game makes an analysis of the player's entire progress and calculate how well he managed to balance the Economy and Pollution's economies.
+Depending on the results, the game manager will either trigger a good or bad ending cutscene.

+ The reason to use states is to have a better control flow of our code.
+Indeed, certain functions like _Process() will behave differently depending on the game state.
+Each time it is called, this function will check the actual state of the game manager depdning on the conditions stated above before handling the other main functions.

+ In fact, the play state will have to check several features each time the _Process() function is called:
+ - the inputHandler.gd script, where the game manager will monitor the use of the player's interface and its point-and-click controls, a vital part of the gameplay.
+ - the dataLoader.gd script,

 ### 4.2.
 Managing Game Economies

 Includes class diagrams illustrating the economy mechanics.